microbug/docker-cryptostorm-client/README.md

 - `CRYPTOSTORM_USERNAME`: the sha512 hash of your token
 - `CRYPTOSTORM_CONFIG_FILE`: the name of the config file you want to use.
 There is a list of filenames [here](https://github.com/cryptostorm/cryptostorm_client_configuration_files/tree/master/ecc).
-- `PORT`: the port that OpenVPN will connect over.
+- `CONNECTION_PORT`: the port that OpenVPN will connect over.
 Defaults to 1194.
 Can be 1-65535.
+- `FORWARDING_PORT`: after the VPN is connected, this port will be requested to be forwarded to the container.
+Note that this does not guarantee success as the port may be unavailable.
 - `KILLSWITCH_ACTIVATION_TIME`: the time to wait for OpenVPN to start before checking that the VPN's IP is presented to internet services.
 Defaults to 30s.
 - `KILLSWITCH_CHECK_INTERVAL`: the time to wait between each killswitch check.